 Founded by the Universalist Church of America in 1852, Tufts University – then Tufts College – was founded to promote “virtue and piety and learning in such of the languages and liberal and useful arts as shall be recommended.”

-In the early years, Protestant services were held daily, often led by the faculty of Tufts’ Crane Theological School who served as chaplains.
+In the early years, Protestant services were held daily, and were often led by the faculty of Tufts’ Crane Theological School who served as the chaplains.
 When the Crane School closed in 1968, portions of the chapel were converted to house the new Office of the University Chaplain.
 Additional renovations were undertaken in the early 2000s to expose and enhance the chapel’s woodwork as well as to restore its Hook and Hastings organ.
 Today the chapel is the setting for Protestant services, Catholic mass, Buddhist meditation, and Hindu pujas, as well as weddings and memorial services, vigils and celebrations, quiet prayer and contemplation, concerts, and other university events and ceremonies.

 In 1995, Tufts Hillel opened the Granoff Family Hillel Center as a center for Jewish life on campus.
-Before that time, Hillel operated out a converted closet in the basement of Curtis Hall and eventually added additional space for Shabbat services and dinner in a small room above the campus coffee shop Brown and Brew.
+Before that time, Hillel operated out of a converted closet in the basement of Curtis Hall and eventually added additional space for Shabbat services and dinner in a small room above the campus coffee shop Brown and Brew.
 By the early 1990s, the Jewish undergraduate student population had grown substantially to about 25% of total undergraduates.
 The space in Curtis Hall was no longer adequate for its growing needs.
 A group of parents and alumni came together in 1994 to give Tufts’ Jewish population a suitable home on campus.
 Funded with a leadership gift from Tufts parents Perry and Marty Granoff, and designed by Utah-based architect Fred Babcock, the 10,000 square foot building is built into a beautiful hillside in a central location on campus.
 Its inviting and flexible spaces include two chapels, a lounge/library, a large multipurpose space for Shabbat and holiday dinners and programming, and offices for Hillel’s nine full-time staff.
 Design elements such as floor to ceiling windows and cherry wood trim create spaces that are comfortable and welcoming for all visitors.

-In the 2007, Tufts purchased the former Sacred Heart Roman Catholic Church at 51 Winthrop Street in Medford, which had closed, and the former Knights of Columbus Hall across the street at 58 Winthrop.
+In 2007, Tufts purchased the former Sacred Heart Roman Catholic Church at 51 Winthrop Street in Medford, which had closed, and the former Knights of Columbus Hall across the street at 58 Winthrop.
 51 Winthrop was converted into a space for university gatherings, and 58 Winthrop was converted into the Tufts Interfaith Center.
 Redesigned by architect Karla Johnson of Johnson Roberts Associates, the space was created to be a home for the Jumah prayers of Tufts’ growing Muslim community, as well as to support the programming of other religious and spiritual groups.
 It also houses the offices of.
 Tufts’ tradition-specific chaplains (currently Buddhist, Catholic, Humanist, Muslim, and Protestant).
 The building includes a large “interfaith room,” a smaller meeting room, offices, and ablution facilities.
-Designed to blend into the surrounding community, its, large windows help to make the spiritual activities that take place within it transparent to the world outside.
-Its interfaith room is simple in design, without imagery or decoration. .
+Designed to blend into the surrounding community, its large windows help to make the spiritual activities that take place within it transparent to the world outside.”
+Its interfaith room is simple in design, without imagery or decoration.
 It has become a beloved retreat center on campus.

 In fall 2015, the University Chaplaincy opened a new Prayer Room (Musallah) in Curtis Hall, near the Brown and Brew coffee shop and closer to undergraduate residence halls and the School of Engineering buildings.
 This responded to requests from Muslim students, faculty, and staff for a more readily accessed space for daily prayer and meditation.
 It is open to all for prayer and meditation and serves as a “home away from home” for Tufts’ Muslim community.